-Transfer is a process that results in Public Record Office Victoria (PROV) taking custody, but not ownership of permanent public records from a Victorian government agency.
+Record transfer is a process that results in Public Record Office Victoria (PROV) taking custody, but not ownership, of permanent public records from a Victorian government agency.

 See Approved Public Record Office Storage Supplier (APROSS): Information for agencies for guidance around transferring records to secondary storage facilities.

-If you have any plans for transfers in the next 12 months, please take some time to think about your agency’s needs and requirements, and familiarise yourself with the relevant transfer guidance on our website.
+If you have any plans for transfers this year, please take this time to think about your agency’s needs and requirements, and familiarise yourself with the relevant transfer guidance on our website.

 Why transfer records to PROV?

 There are many benefits to transferring permanent public records to PROV, including: